MileHacker Logo

 Wear sun protection, including hats and long sleeves.

-Only stick to bottled water to avoid stomach issues.
+Only drink bottled water to avoid stomach issues.

 • Negotiate taxi fares: